StraySignal/fediverse-radar/README.md

 ### Convert Mastodon CSV to Bluesky

 - Takes your Mastodon following accounts CSV export and checks for corresponding bridged Bluesky accounts using [Bridgy Fed](https://fed.brid.gy/).
-- Checks if each converted Bluesky account actually exists and is reachable.
+- Checks if each converted Bluesky account actually exists and is reachable (this is always performed).
-- Optionally, omits accounts you already follow on Bluesky by exporting your follows using [atproto-export](https://github.com/rdp-studio/atproto-export) (handled automatically).
+- **Always omits accounts you already follow on Bluesky** by fetching your follows directly from the Bluesky API.
-- Only accounts that are confirmed to exist, are accessible, and are not already followed will be included in the output.
 - Results are saved as `output.csv` and a styled `output.html` in your project directory.
+- The HTML report lists all bridged accounts, with "Bridged, not yet followed" accounts shown first, followed by "Bridged, already followed" accounts.
-- After conversion, you will be prompted to open the HTML report in your default browser (cross-platform, **see Windows note below**).
+- After conversion, you will always be prompted to open the HTML report in your default browser (cross-platform, **see Windows note below**).

 ### Convert Bluesky follows to Mastodon handles

-- Exports your Bluesky follows using [atproto-export](https://github.com/rdp-studio/atproto-export) (automatically handled by the CLI).
+- Exports your Bluesky follows using the Bluesky public API.
 - Checks Mastodon for bridged Bluesky accounts.
-- **You can now specify separate Mastodon instances for checking account existence and for writing output links.**
+- You can specify a Mastodon instance for output links.
 - Supports filtering, test mode, and using existing handle files.
 - Results are saved as `AccountHandles.csv` and a styled `output.html`.
+- The HTML report lists all bridged accounts, with newly bridged accounts shown first, followed by already-followed accounts.
-- After conversion, you will be prompted to open the HTML report in your default browser (cross-platform, **see Windows note below**).
+- After conversion, you will always be prompted to open the HTML report in your default browser (cross-platform, **see Windows note below**).
-- **At the end of the run, you will see a summary of what percentage of your Bluesky follows are available to your Mastodon account, including already-followed bridged accounts if you provide a Mastodon CSV.**
+- At the end of the run, you will see a summary of what percentage of your Bluesky follows are available to your Mastodon account, including already-followed bridged accounts if you provide a Mastodon CSV.
-- **You will be prompted to optionally output a file of all unbridged accounts, and can also generate a preformatted bridge request message for each.**
+- You will be prompted to optionally output a file of all unbridged accounts, and can also generate a preformatted bridge request message for each.
   - The output file (`UnbridgedAccounts.csv`) will include the handle, a link to the Bluesky profile, and (optionally) a message in the format:
     `@bsky.brid.gy@bsky.brid.gy <bsky account handle>`

-### Export atproto data

-- Exports your Bluesky account data using [atproto-export](https://github.com/rdp-studio/atproto-export).
-- The CLI will prompt for your handle or DID and manage the export process for you.

 ---